kashisharora-14/VetTrack-AI/README.md

 A comprehensive Flask-based web application that combines artificial intelligence with veterinary care management, featuring AI-powered symptom analysis, photo diagnosis, and intelligent health tracking for pets.

+## 💡 Inspiration:
+This project is deeply personal to me.
+I once had a pet who suffered from parvovirus.
+We didn’t have access to a professional vet in our city at the time, so he only received basic treatment without identifying the real issue.
+By the time we took him to a bigger hospital, it was too late to save him.
+Losing him was one of the hardest experiences, and it inspired me to build VetTrack AI — so that other pet owners can have faster access to health insights and never feel helpless in such moments.

 ## ✨ Features

 ### 🤖 AI-Powered Analysis